 Preparation for leadership roles in systems change sums up what the H&S Pathway program provides for its learners.

 The Health & Society Pathway presents a learner profile featuring H&S graduate Hemal Kanzaria.
 To read our other profiles, click here.

 As the academic year draws to a close, one major event has already taken place in celebration of our students' work from the past year: the 2014 ePosterpalooza and Pathways to Discovery Awards!

 Learner Success Stories

 A Deep Dive Into Clinical and Translational Research

 Time is exactly what the Pathways program offers.
 CTR is one of five scholarly concentrations providing coursework, training, mentorship and professional development for learners who want to improve health through clinical research.
 Learners in the program can choose to pursue research for a summer or an entire year.

 Read more here.

-If you plan to present at this event, register online by midnight on February 18th and make sure to read the Frequently Asked Questions for the event.
+If you plan to present at this event, register online by midnight on March 20th (application form will be available Dec.
+2014) and make sure to read the Frequently Asked Questions for the event.